elk-audio/elk-docs/sushi/sushi_public_api_model.rst

 - "pan" : The left - right panning of the main bus.
 Default: 0.5.
 (Normalized from [-1, 1], Default: 0.0).
 - "mute" : Mute the output of the track.
 Default: 0.0.
 (Normalized from [0, 1], Default: 0.0).

+Note that regular tracks with more than 2 channels and pre and post master tracks don't have pan controls.
 Multi-bus tracks have additional parameters to set the pan and gain of additional output busses:

 - "gain_sub_n" : The volume of the n:th output bus, in dB.
 Default: 0.83 (0dB).
 (Normalized from [-120, 24], Default: 0.0).